-It has been over a year and half since we left our lives in England and moved to NZ, we always said we would try and come back ever other year and even though it felt like my parents had just left us and Isaac’s family only visited in September it was all the other elements of going back to the place we still regularly call “home” that we were craving.
+It has been over a year and a half since we left our lives in England and moved to NZ, we always said we would try and come back every other year and even though it felt like my parents had just left us and Isaac’s family only visited in September it was all the other elements of going back to the place we still regularly call “home” that we were craving.

-We were missing our grand parents, our extended family, our friends and lots of Cornish delights that we love.
+We were missing our grandparents, our extended family, our friends and lots of Cornish delights that we love.
 We couldn’t cope last June with photos from our friends via various means of social media of the great British summer (we definitely weren’t missing the weather though!) in all its glory.
-Plus we had definitely under estimated the cold kiwi winter, we held onto those feeling this year and decided June was the right month to visit ole blighty.
+Plus we had definitely underestimated the cold kiwi winter, we held onto those feeling this year and decided June was the right month to visit ole blighty.
 Plus we could do all the things we love, Glastonbury, Glastonbury, and did I mention Glastonbury!
 So we thought stuff the practicalities of it all you only live once lets start our tradition now.

 When we were discussing our must dos, we wanted to go to main land Europe, we wanted to go to Glastonbury but we also wanted a enough time in Cornwall to explore all our old haunts and create good quality memories with our family.
 A two week trip was not enough so we decided to go away for the whole month of June.